 Coronavirus Relief Fund for State and County Governments

-This page will be updated continuously to reflect the most recent information on the coronavirus.
-This page was last updated on December 30, 2020.
+This page will be updated continuously to reflect the most recent information.
+This page was last updated on March 19, 2021.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act created a Coronavirus Relief Fund for state and large county governments funded at $150 billion for fiscal year 2020.
-The inspector general of the Department of the Treasury will conduct monitoring and oversight of how state and county governments use the Coronavirus Relief Fund and has the authority to recoup misspent funds.
+The CARES Act created a Coronavirus Relief Fund for state and large county governments funded at $150 billion for fiscal year 2020.
+The inspector general of the Department of the Treasury monitors and provides oversight of how state and county governments use the Coronavirus Relief Fund and has the authority to recoup misspent funds.
 The Department of the Treasury’s guidance is available here.

 Hawaii received a total of $1.25 billion from the Coronavirus Relief Fund.
 The Department of the Treasury awarded $863 million to the State of Hawaii and $387 million to the City and County of Honolulu.
 County governments are eligible to receive funding from the state.